hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 latexmk -r book/latexmkrc -verbose -time -latexoption='-halt-on-error -synctex=1' -pdf -cd book/main.tex
 ```

-This will finally generate the PDF document.
+Using `make` or `latexmk` directlly will finally generate the PDF document.
+PDF will be stored in the `book` folder.
 Enjoy reading!

 # License